GirolamoOddo/AppliedMath_Notebooks/README.md

 ResNet18_for_BinaryClassification.ipynb [🟩]
 > This notebook applies the ResNet network architecture to perform binary classification of images.
 It demonstrates how to perform preprocessing, fine-tuning, and post-processing to accomplish these tasks.

-SBPFiniteDifferences_for_CoupledWaveHeatEquation.ipynb [🟧 🟩]
-> This notebook explores the Summation by Parts framework for the Finite Difference method and compares it with the classical counterpart of the method.
-It is applied to the 1D wave and heat equations.
-Finally, an application is proposed where, given the laws to be coupled and a large amount of data to define the respective coupling law without having it explicitly, a neural network is employed to determine the coupling law and is integrated into the simulation.

 SympleticIntegration_for_MassSpringSystem.ipynb [🟧]
 > This notebook explores symplectic/geometric numerical integration and compares it with its non-symplectic counterpart of the same order.
 The proposed application case is the analysis of a spring-mass system using the Verlet and Runge-Kutta 2 methods.